 Angle of View.
-Because of the difference in focal lengths, a wide-angle lens has a wide angle of view, while the telephoto gives us a narrow view.
+Because of the difference in focal lengths, a wide-angle lens has a wide angle of view, while the telephoto gives a narrow view.
 The telephoto brings objects closer to us and makes them appear closer to each other.
 For the image below, I used my 70 to 400 mm zoom telephoto lens.
 Everything you see in the frame is very far away.
 Essentially, the telephoto compressed the distance between objects and made them appear closer to me.
 Opposite to this is the wide-angle view in which objects appear farther away and the distance between them is exaggerated.
 This is why a wide-angle lens works best when you have something very close to you in the foreground that can add great depth to the scene.

 Distortion.
 Because of the wide angle of view, the wide-angle lens will create distortion, especially around the edges of the frame.
 Basically, objects look stretched because of the exaggerated distances created by the lens.
 For example, notice the slanted trees on the left and right sides of the frame in the image below.

 Now look at the next image shot with a telephoto lens.
 Notice that the trees look more realistic.
-It makes me think of a painting, where the artist painted as she would have seen the trees.

 You can see that a wide-angle lens renders a scene very differently from a telephoto lens.
 Because of those differences, I find the telephoto lens to be advantageous over the wide-angle lens for the following reasons.